mitch0987654/cisco-router-password-rotation/README.md

 # cisco-router-password-rotation
-Contains the execution script and a verification script written with python.
-These scripts interact with the password vault, Keeper to rotate local user passwords and keep them updated.
+Contains the execution script and a verification script.
+These scripts interact with the password vault, Keeper, to rotate local user passwords and keep them updated.

 **For isolation ive run this in a python virtual environment